 4. Cape Lookout Lighthouse

-Cape Lookout Lighthouse which is solar generated, is part of the Cape Lookout National Seashore.
-Accessible by personal boat or private ferry, this is the southern most part of the Outer Banks.
+Cape Lookout Lighthouse, which is solar generated, is part of the Cape Lookout National Seashore.
+Accessible by personal boat or private ferry, this is the southernmost part of the Outer Banks.

 Pack a picnic and enjoy your day in the park and on the undeveloped beaches.
 The park is open to the public every day of the year, 24 hours a day.
 The Light Station Visitor Center is open from 9:30 AM to 4:30 PM, 7 days per week from April to November.